These Korean Beef Rice Bowls can be on your dinner table in only 20 minutes! We’re talking a delicious, quick, easy, and budget-friendly dinner!

-- 1 tbsp sesame seeds
+- 1 tablespoon sesame seeds

-Cook the rice according to package instructions.
+- Cook the rice according to package instructions.
 I usually use Basmati rice and I add 2 1/2 cups of water for 1 cup of rice and about 1 tbsp of coconut oil.

-In a large skillet cook the ground beef first for about 3 minutes, breaking it into crumbles, over medium heat.
+- In a large skillet cook the ground beef first for about 3 minutes, breaking it into crumbles, over medium heat.
 Stir in the garlic and cook for another 5 minutes until the beef starts to brown and no longer pink.

-In a small bowl whisk together the sauce ingredients and pour over the beef.
+- In a small bowl whisk together the sauce ingredients and pour over the beef.
 Let it simmer for another 1 minute while stirring, then remove from heat.

-Garnish with sesame seeds and green onions.
+- Garnish with sesame seeds and green onions.

-Serve hot over cooked rice.
+- Serve hot over cooked rice.

-I prefer to cook my ground beef until it almost starts to have some burnt bits, then add the sauce to it.
+- I prefer to cook my ground beef until it almost starts to have some burnt bits, then add the sauce to it.
 I feel the beef has more flavor this way.

 - Seal this recipe in an airtight container and it'll last in your fridge for 3 - 4 days.
 If you'd like to freeze it just seal it fully cooled in freezer bags or an airtight container and it'll last for up to 4 months.